French Immersion Residential Program in France

-I am separated and live part time with my two sons Loeiz (16) and Vivien (12) who are fluent in French English just like me, since we all lived in England for a while.
+I am separated and live part time with my two sons Loeiz (17) and Vivien (13) who are fluent in French English just like me, since we all lived in England for a while.
 My girlfriend visits as much as she can during the weekends.

 We are all excited to welcome you – traveling alone or with your family – in our renovated bastide (farm of the Lot et Garonne region) and let you experience a true French immersion, and of course, help you progress in French!

 Your Room and Private Bathroom in France

 In my house, I can accommodate up to 3 people sharing the same room and bathroom in a large bed for two + a single bed if need be, but arrangements can be made with a friend who lives nearby should you come with more people.

 Your room is a very private en-suite with a double bed, private bathroom with bathtub, sink and toilet.